shaunluttin/vitae/README.md

 * Provide technical support on Windows and Apple computers.
 * Negotiate new contracts.

-IT Support Specialist, CharityVillage.com, Aug 2011 to Jun 2012
+IT Support Specialist, CharityVillage, Aug 2011 to Jun 2012

 * Worked in C# and SQL to create, test and deploy approximately five custom modules which extend the Interprise Suite CRM system.
 * Performed data cleansing, UML documentation, and SQL queries to facilitate the deletion of over 70,000 obsolete users and migration of the remainder to a new database.